 5. Can welfare fraud get me deported?

-Yes, the Department of Homeland Security has indicated that welfare fraud is a deportable crime.9 Therefore, Non-U.S. citizens arrested for NRS 422A charges in Nevada should retain an attorney skilled in both immigration law and criminal defense.
-The attorney would try to convince the prosecutor to either drop the charges or change them to non-removable offenses.
+Yes, the Department of Homeland Security has indicated that welfare fraud is a deportable crime.9 Therefore, if you are a non-citizen arrested for NRS 422A charges in Nevada, you should retain an attorney skilled in both immigration law and criminal defense.
+The attorney would try to convince the prosecutor to either drop your charges or change them to non-removable offenses.

 Legal References: